Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Results

-Additionally, Table~\ref{tab:LSB_wt103} (in the appendix) also shows that, for $L$ of 1024 and 3072, our method performs better than the rotary and T5 bias models, even when \li = $L$.
-Figure~\ref{fig:wt103_extra} (and the corresponding Appendix Tables~\ref{tab:appendix:wt103_extra_512} and~\ref{tab:appendix:wt103_extra_1024}) contain a wider exploration of our method against the other position methods.
-They show that while the T5 bias (the best of the baselines) is able to improve perplexity until \li is around $2L$, on the WikiText-103 dataset our method continually improves perplexity until at least around $3L$, with the $L=512$ model being able to improve perplexity even when \li is more than 12k tokens.
-Even when not being able to improve perplexity given longer sequences, \al always maintains strong performance as more tokens are added.
+Additionally, Table~\ref{tab:LSB_wt103} (in the appendix) also shows that, for $L$s of 1024 and 3072, our method performs better than the rotary and T5 bias models even when \li = $L$ (i.e., no extrapolation is occurring).
+Figure~\ref{fig:wt103_extra} (and the corresponding Appendix Tables~\ref{tab:appendix:wt103_extra_512} and~\ref{tab:appendix:wt103_extra_1024}) more broadly explore our method vs.~the other position methods.
+They show that the T5 bias (the best of the baselines) improves perplexity until \li is around $2L$, but on the WikiText-103 dataset our method continually improves perplexity until at least around $3L$, with the $L=512$ model improving perplexity even when \li exceeds 12k tokens.
+Even when unable to improve perplexity given longer sequences, \al always maintains strong performance as more tokens are added.

-Figure~\ref{fig:wt103_train_speed_vs_ppl} is a cross section of Figure~\ref{fig:wt103_extra_lsb_all}, showing our models with different train lengths and the sinusoidal baseline, all evaluated on \li = 3072 tokens.
-It shows that all of our models with 512 $\leq$ \lt $<$ 3072 are faster to train than the sinusoidal model with \lt = 3072, but they all beat its perplexity score on the validation set.
-Our model with \lt = 3072 trains just as fast as the sinusoidal one but beats its score by more than one perplexity point (the standard deviation for the the sinusoidal model with \lt = 3072 is 0.24).

 Appendix Table~\ref{tab:wt103_test} shows that our results on the validation set also transfer to the test set of WikiText-103.

-Currently, almost all other models that present results on WikiText-103 use sliding window evaluation (defined in \S\ref{sec:analysis}) to compute perplexities.
-We apply that method to our models (and to our sinusoidal, rotary and T5 bias baselines) in Appendix Table~\ref{tab:wt103_test_sota} and find that our L = 3072 model surpasses the performance of Transformer-XL~\citep{transformer-xl}, the Sandwich~\citep{sandwich} and Shortformer~\citep{shortformer} models.
-Our results are similar to the ones obtained with staged training~\citep{shortformer}, but are behind the results obtained by the Routing Transformer~\cite{roy2020efficient} and the kNN-LM~\cite{khandelwal20generalization}.
-The methods used in those models are orthogonal to ours and we hypothesize that combining them with our might lead to an even bigger performance increase.
+Currently, almost all models that present results on WikiText-103 use sliding window evaluation (defined in \S\ref{sec:analysis}) to compute perplexities.
+We apply that method to our (and to the sinusoidal, rotary and T5 bias) models in Appendix Table~\ref{tab:wt103_test_sota}.
+We find that our L = 3072 model surpasses the performance of Transformer-XL~\citep{transformer-xl}, the Sandwich~\citep{sandwich}, and Shortformer~\citep{shortformer} models.
+Our results are similar to the ones obtained with staged training~\citep{shortformer} but fall short of results obtained by Routing Transformer~\citep{roy2020efficient} and kNN-LM~\citep{khandelwal20generalization}.
+The methods used in those models are orthogonal to ours, and we hypothesize that combining them with ours might lead to even larger performance increases.